 Alice Fedotova

-I’m an independent researcher specializing in Natural Language Processing.
+I’m an Independent Researcher and Data Scientist using AI and ML to turn raw information into insights that inspire action and combat misinformation.
 Previously, I was a Research Fellow at the University of Bologna, where I worked on EPTIC, the European Parliament Translation and Interpreting Corpus.

-My research interests include Text Mining, Language Resource Creation, Benchmark Design, and Multimodal Content Analysis.
-I’m also a proud member of AILC, the Italian Association of Computational Linguistics.
+My research interests include Text Mining, Data Labeling and Benchmarking, and Multimodal Content Analysis.
+I’m currently a member of AILC, the Italian Association of Computational Linguistics, and ITARDD, the Italian Association for Harm Reduction.

 Experience